renzjay12/SolidityProject/README.md

 5. **Interact with the Contract**:
    - Once deployed, use the "Deploy & Run Transactions" panel to interact with the contract's functions (e.g., minting and burning tokens).

+# Function

+mint(address _to, uint256 _value): This function creates a specified number of tokens (_value) and allocates them to the given address (_to). burn(address _from, uint256 _value): This function destroys a specified number of tokens (_value) from the address (_from).
+However, it is essential that the address has a sufficient balance to perform this action.

+# Help

+# Common Solidity and Blockchain Deployment Issues

+## 1. Solidity Syntax Errors
+- Double-check your code for syntax mistakes.

+## 2. Deployment Configuration
+- Confirm that it's connected to the blockchain network.

+## 3. Funding Your Account
+- Make sure your account has sufficient funds for deployment.

+## 4. Function Arguments
+- When interacting with smart contracts, provide accurate function arguments.

+## Author

+Renz Bee Jay Bumanglag
+@renzjay12

+## License

+This project is licensed under the Renz Bee Jay O. Bumanglag License - see the LICENSE.md file for details